Alg0ritmus/RemoteControler/README.md

 DOCS for Remote Controller

-Change ip address in view/main.html file to your private IP add. (ipconfig for WsIN)
+Change ip address in view/main.html file to your private IP add. (ipconfig for WIN)

 Go to browser and serach for http://your.private.ip:5500/home